ztyreg/react-chat-app/README.md

 **Messaging:**
   * A user's message shows their username and is sent to everyone in the room
-  * Users can send private messages to another user in the same room
+  * Users can send private messages to another user in the same room (click the username in the 'Members' dropdown menu)
   * Users have avatars (Gravatar library: grab avatar linked with the registration email)
   * Message shows time